apache/flink-web/_posts/2020-05-03-flink-sql-demo-building-e2e-streaming-application.md

 docker-compose up -d
 ```

 This command automatically starts all the containers defined in the Docker Compose configuration in a detached mode.
-Run `docker ps` to check whether the five containers are running properly.
+Run `docker ps` to check whether the 9 containers are running properly.
 You can also visit [http://localhost:5601/](http://localhost:5601/) to see if Kibana is running normally.

 Don’t forget to run the following command to stop all containers after you finished the tutorial: